nokitakaze/AmneziaVPNDockerServer/README.md

 This is a docker image for the Amnezia VPN server.

+I also suggest reviewing [my repository](https://github.com/nokitakaze/OVPN2AmneziaWG), which uses Docker to deploy a pair of OpenVPN servers (with and without TLS) that route their traffic through any AmneziaWG server, including THIS server.

 The image uses the latest Ubuntu LTS at the moment — 24.04.

 ## Installation